-The course will have an introduction to plants and their characteristics, and then we will visit two sites near Durham City.
+The course will be looking at the association of grasses and herbs growing in particular places and what these assemblages of plants can tell us about the soil, the land use and history.
+We will have an introduction to plants and their characteristics, and then we will visit two sites near Durham City.
 The first site will be a cemetery with a meadow with neutral soils and the second site will be a disused quarry with alkaline soils.
-We will be looking at the grasses and herbs growing in these two very different habitats, practising how to identify them and looking at the association of plants they grow with and what these assemblages of plants can tell us about the land use and history.
+We will be looking at the grasses and herbs growing in these two very different habitats, practicing how to identify them, and talking about the different ways they grow and disperse.